dperson/samba/README.md

         -I          Add an include option at the end of the smb.conf required arg: "<include file path>"
                     <include file path> in the container, e.g. a bind mount
+        -f          No forcing the user to be smbuser

     The 'command' (if provided and valid) will be run instead of samba